 Photo by author Keith A. Forbes

 A beautiful stone manor house built in 1815.
 Until 2007 it was an exquisite small hotel, an oasis of calm and tranquility, offering superb dining and lovely vistas of water and gardens, rests just a stone's throw from the bustling capital.
-Now it is an office block.
+Now it is no longer what it was, instead an upmarket office block.

-On the Winterhaven Nature Reserve, dating from the 18th century, it is a fine example of traditional Bermudian architecture.
-It was owned until recently by the Bermuda National Trust but was sold to Bermuda's then-Premier Dr. The Hon Ewart Brown, and is now the Brown-Darrell Clinic, a medical centre opened in 2008.
+On the Winterhaven Nature Reserve, dating from the 18th century, a fine example of traditional Bermudian architecture.
+It was owned until recently by the Bermuda National Trust but was sold to Bermuda's then-Premier Dr. The Hon Ewart Brown.

 12 Between the Walls, Pembroke.
 A handsome, Edwardian house, built around 1910, when C. W. Woodford Walker was developing land in the area.
 The neighborhood quickly became fashionable.
 With more than an acre of lovely gardens to explore and a splendid flat, open, field for baseball games or soccer matches.
 The house is cement washed with deep, double verandahs extending across the front and side.
 Woodcroft opens to a spacious hall beneath a flat, high ceiling.
 The exquisite wall colours of the interior are an effective contrast to the simple, gray exterior.
 Rooms are artfully arranged and eclectically furnished with a mixture of beautiful antiques and modern pieces; fabrics create an imaginative interplay of patterns, textures and colours.
 There are numerous paintings, watercolors, etchings and prints

 Photograph by Keith A. Forbes, exclusively for Bermuda Online.